gsm1011/hadoop.admin/manuscript/chapter2.md

     $ sudo service sshd restart

-Manually check the `~/.ssh/authorized_hosts` file on the remote host and see if the local machine’s public key string has been appended.
-If not, we can manually append the local machine’s public key to the `~/.ssh/authorized_hosts` on the remote machine with commands:
+Manually check the `~/.ssh/authorized_hosts` file on the remote host and see if the local machine's public key string has been appended.
+If not, we can manually append the local machine's public key to the `~/.ssh/authorized_hosts` on the remote machine with commands:

 	$ scp ~/.ssh/id_rsa.pub hduser@hdslave.host:~/